-Through case studies of a minimum of five cities, T.Y.
-Lin International illustrated how shippers and carriers move goods in such environments, and what the role of local government is in helping goods to flow efficiently.
-The government’s role can be related to land use decision-making, making technologies available, parking policies, traffic controls and communications systems, environmental and/or freight traffic regulations.
+Using case studies, TYLin illustrated how shippers and carriers move goods in such environments, and what the role of local government is in helping goods to flow efficiently.
+That role can relate to land-use decision-making, available technologies, parking policies, traffic controls and communications systems, and environmental or freight traffic regulations.